triplingual/wpms_admin_reports/README.md

 This plugin was orginally inspired by Plugin Stats.
 I find that as an administrator I needed more information out of WordPress than the standard pages provided.
 So I decided to create more robust reporting tool.
 This is the first version so if there are any bugs or issues please report them.

+### Installation ###

+ - Place the wpms_admin_reports.php file and wpms_admin_reports folder in the wp-content/mu-plugins folder.
+ - Login as a network admin and visit the network admin dashboard.

 ### Future Features ###

  - [ ]Comments Report